Dairy free fudge!!

 Add chopped pecans, walnuts or any other nut.

-For rocky road fudge, I use semisweet chocolate chips and add 2 cups of marshmallows and about 1/2 cup coarsely chopped walnuts.
+For rocky road fudge, I add 2 cups of marshmallows and about 1/2 cup coarsely chopped walnuts.
 Watch out – this one is hard to stop eating!

 Are you ready for the hardest part of this recipe?
 Line an 8-inch square pan with parchment paper (yep – that’s the hardest thing you will do!)